SentientPlatypus/quantjl/README.md

 Traditional trading strategies often rely on static rules or simple technical indicators that fail to adapt to changing market conditions.
 QuantJL addresses this by implementing a continuous control reinforcement learning agent that learns optimal trading policies through interaction with market data.
 The agent determines whether to **hold (0)** or **long (1)** positions based on the state of the market over the last 20 minutes of multiple technical indicators.

 ### Results
-Unfortunately, the average reward from each episode seems to plateau at around -0.01 cents, which I believe to be largely due to the high transaction costs.
+Unfortunately, the average reward from each episode seems to plateau at around -0.01 cents, which I believe to be largely due to transaction costs.
+This behavior is consistent with high-frequency environments in which transaction costs dominate per-timestep returns.
+Because the RL agent must output an action every single minute, even small position adjustments generate cumulative friction that overwhelms micro-profits.
 ![alt text](total_rewards_nice_graph.png)

 However, the brownian motion indicator later discussed the **vscore formulation** part of this readme, shows promise, as the movement of an asset changes direction after a critical value.
 For example, we take a long position on an asset if the vscore goes below -2, and sell it after it goes above +2.
 The following is one of many example backtests done on this strategy.
 ![alt text](backtests/SUIG.png)

+**However**, the backtests enforce a **trade-cooldown of ten minutes** while the reinforcement learning algorithm does not.
+This throttling drastically reduces transaction costs and prevents repeated oscillation around the threshold.
+Consequently:

+* The strategy trades only when the signal is strong,
+* avoids noise-driven whipsaws, and
+* pays transaction costs orders of magnitude less frequently than the RL agent.

 ## Key Features